by Linda Walker

 - And for those ADHDers who chose to disclose what were the results.

 If you are or were an employee with ADHD, whether or not you ever disclosed your ADHD at work, we need your help to shed some light on the decision to disclose.
 The survey consists of a total of 17 questions, although participants will be asked to complete between 10 and 17 questions depending on their answers.
 Most questions are multiple-choice so the survey can be completed quickly and easily.
-Our goal is to get at least 1000 survey results by the beginning of June, in time for us to share the results at 15th International ADDA Conference for Adults with ADHD being held this July in Orlando.
+Our goal is to get at least 1000 survey results so our findings will be statistically significant.
 Of course, the results will also be published here on the ADDA Web site.

 Can we count on you to help your community?